WbSun723/tbmalt/docs/source/developer_guide.rst

 - Classes should have a __repr__ method to allow quick and easy inspection of an object.
 - Version nomenclature X.Y.Z version, revision, patch.
 - Serialisation of models, models must be serialisable so that they can be stored and used at a later date.
-- PEP 484 may be used when the number of arguments is small (n $<$ 4) and the types are singular.
 - Indentation should use spaces (specifically 4) rather than tabs.
 - All printing should be handled via the logging function, and should be formatted neatly using f-stings which use a global precision variable (should use format '6.2E' when printing to terminal.).